blocher/hire-an-esquire-api/README.md

 ## Authentication

-* All requests must have a api_token paramater
+* All requests must have a api_token parameter
 * Token generation is not fully implemented, but each user is assigned an `api_token` when users are seeded in database
 * If using database seeds, `1ee567a5-83ae-4309-8f2b-3ad94bcc94dd` is a valid token

 ## Running Tests

-* From project root director run `phpunit`
+* From project root directory run `phpunit` or if that fails `vendor/bin/phpunit`

 ## Key Files